The Caine Mutiny (1954 film): Navy involvement

 An epigraph appears on screen immediately following the opening credits that reads: "There has never been a mutiny in a ship of the United States Navy.
 The truths of this film lie not in its incidents, but in the way a few men meet the crisis of their lives."
-In 1842, an incipient mutiny was quashed before it occurred on board the US Navy Brig USS Somers.
+In 1842, an incipient mutiny was quelled before it occurred on board the US Navy Brig USS Somers.

 Music

 This was the last of a number of Bogart films scored by composer Max Steiner, mostly for Warner Bros.
 The main title theme, The Caine Mutiny March, was included in RCA Victor's collection of classic Bogart film scores, recorded by Charles Gerhardt and the National Philharmonic Orchestra.

 The lyrics of the song, "Yellowstain Blues", which mocked Queeg's perceived cowardice during the landing incident, were drawn from the source novel.

 Soundtrack

 The original soundtrack album for The Caine Mutiny was not officially released until 2017, and copies of the soundtrack made before that are very rare.
 Perhaps a dozen copies survive.
 RCA Victor planned an LP release with musical excerpts on the first side and the complete dialogue of the climactic court-martial scene on side two, but Herman Wouk believed that including this scene was an infringement on his recently opened Broadway play dealing with the court-martial.
 He threatened to prohibit Columbia Pictures from making any further adaptations of his work.
 According to Wouk, "Columbia head Harry Cohn looked into the matter, called me back, and said in his tough gravelly voice, 'I've got you beat on the legalities, but I've listened to the record and it's no goddamn good, so I'm yanking it.'"
 Max Steiner's score was finally released by Intrada Records in 2017 as Special Collection Volume ISC 382.